-Halloween is one of my favorite times of the year, the stores become haunted with costumes and creatures of all sorts, caramel apples become a staple, and pumpkins color the store fronts a brilliant orange.
+Halloween is one of my favorite times of the year.
+The stores become haunted with costumes and creatures of all sorts.
+Caramel apples become a staple, and pumpkins color the store fronts a brilliant orange.
 A symbol of the last crop of the season, bringing a finality to the years harvest.

 As always, thanks for reading.
 The girls and I will see you soon.

-Till then, keep on crowing!
+Till next time, keep on crowing!

 ~ The Kuntry Klucker Crew ~